In case of Emergency please phone: Pets: 01422 354999 Equine/Farm: 01422 354106

-AI can be carried out at our Shelf Equine Clinic and we have a modern laboratory, with a heated microscope stage to allow accurate evaluation of semen prior to insemination.
+AI can be carried out at our Shelf Equine Hospital and we have a modern laboratory, with a heated microscope stage to allow accurate evaluation of semen prior to insemination.

 We are able to provide other routine fertiity services at the clinic and at your yard, including diagnosis, by trans-rectal ultrasound scanning, uterine wash-outs and investigation of poor fertility.